jbaker8935/switcheroo/design.md

 - For each selection, evaluate candidate cells; mark `Move` structs with rule outcomes (empty or swap) and store the impacted piece IDs to update swapped flags efficiently.
-- Victory detection uses Union-Find or DFS on the subset of player cells from rows 2-7; caches connectivity bitsets to accelerate repeated checks.
+- Victory detection uses Union-Find on the subset of player cells from rows 2-7; caches connectivity bitsets to accelerate repeated checks.
 Winning paths feed the renderer with per-player color selections and support dual-path highlighting when both players satisfy the condition simultaneously.
+Only one cell per row (rows 2-7) is collected for highlighting.

 ## Audio System